 Nectarines and chill hours

 Chill hours are an accumulation of temperatures between 32°F and 45°F. Somehow, trees keep track of this information.
 I have no idea how.
 If enough chill hours are not accumulated, nectarine flowers and buds will not form properly, which means you might not get any fruit.
 Different nectarine varieties have different chill hour requirements, so it is important that you select a variety appropriate to your location.
 Do not trust your local box store to sell you the right one.
 Most nectarine trees need 650 to 850 chill hours.
-Here in the Bay Area, we only get 450 chill hours (or 52 chill portions).
 You can learn your own chill hours on my chilling hours page.

 Nectarine site selection

 Once you have found a variety that matches your garden’s chill hours and your personal tastes, you will want to select a site with excellent drainage and plenty of sunshine.
 Also, nectarines prefer a soil pH of 6.5.
-Here, in the Bay Area, our soil is more alkaline than that, so acidification may be needed for the best results.
+In areas with alkaline soil, acidification may be needed for the best results.
 Nectarines, like peaches, are self-fruiting, so you do not need multiple trees for pollination.
 While you may be tempted to grow a nectarine tree from a pit, think twice about that.
 Most commercially grown nectarines are actually from two different trees: a root stock and a fruit producing tree.
 These two trees are grafted together to take advantage of the benefits provided by a strong root system and good fruit production.
 Your store bought nectarine pit may never produce fruit at all.
 Or it might.
 You are far better off buying bare root stock from a reputable producer.
 Nectarine trees can also be started from twig cuttings called scions.

 How to plant a nectarine tree

 Bare root trees are best planted in winter and early spring.
 Examine the root system for signs of disease or damage.
 These bits should be cut out.
 If your bare root tree is not going to be planted right away, it should be soaked in a bucket of water for 6 to 12 hours, but no longer.
 [Plants can drown, too, you know!]
 When you are ready to plant, dig a hole that allows the roots to spread out freely.
 If the soil is heavy clay, be sure to rough up the edges of the planting hole.
 Containerized and balled trees should be given a hole slightly larger and the same depth as the container or root ball.
 In any case, it is very important that the soil level remains the same.
-Add soil around the roots and gently tamp it down, watering thoroughly.
+Add soil around the roots and water thoroughly.
 This removes air pockets that can dry roots out before they ever get a chance to grow.
-Mulch around your new tree and water it in well.
+Mulch around your new tree and water regularly until the root system has become established.
+The first 2 or 3 years, flowers should be removed, to encourage a strong root system.
+I know it’s hard, but you’ll thank me later.

 Feeding and watering nectarines